-If the caller claims to be a Westpac Bank employee and you have reason to doubt the validity of a caller, ask their name and phone number to call them back, and check the number against the Westpac telephone directory.
+If the caller claims to be a Westpac Bank employee and you have reason to doubt their identity, ask for a name and phone number to call them back, and check the number against the Westpac telephone directory.

 Also, be on the lookout for voice recorded messages that can dial automatically and ask you to call a number or provide account information.

 Phishing by SMS

 Your mobile can be a target for fraudsters too.
 If you receive any SMS message that you have not requested or are expecting, and you're suspicious, please contact us on 132 032 to confirm the authenticity of the message.